Scrapbook ~ Wildlife walks throughout the year

 ...and restart my solo trek up the utterly gorgeous Gokyo Valley.

 The village of Gokyo with Cho Oyu behind

 it.
-Back on my planned route again.
+Four days detour but I'm back on my planned route again.

 The views from Gokyo Ri are mind-blowing.